-Due to our recent bad luck with conceiving and our ever growing waitlist, we have 2 litters planned for late this year.
+Due to our recent bad luck with conceiving and our ever growing waitlist, we have 2 litters planned for this spring (2019).
 If you are interested in more information on these litters or to be added to our waitlist, please contact us.

 We are always happy to provide referrals to other reputable breeders as well!